Odanson/CheckerGame/README.md

 # Mini-Checkers Game
 ## Description
-This game is a modified version of the traditional 8 x 8 checkers game.
-The rules are similar to the original game, except a few differences.
 Below is a summary of the game rules.
-1. The game is played on a 6 x 6 checkers board.
+1. The game is played on a 8 x 8 checkers board.
-2. Each player starts out with six pieces.
+2. Each player starts out with eight pieces.
 3. At the start of the game, the human player can choose to move first or second.
 4. Each player takes turn to make a move.
 5. There are two types of moves: regular move and capture move.